FMO Award Weekend Sept.25-26, 2021

 Songs From the Heart Awards

-The Songs From the Heart Awards, presented by Folk Music Ontario celebrate songwriters in seven categories and recognizes winners with a $100 FMO credit that can be used to cover membership fees, SFTH award application fees, conference registrations and advertising with FMO.
+The Songs From the Heart Awards, presented by Folk Music Ontario, celebrate songwriters in five categories and recognize winners with a $500 prize, plus one complimentary registration to the next conference.

 - Songs recorded by solo artists, duos, or groups are eligible but the award is presented to the songwriter